-- Unlike Magento, WooCommerce is really easy to use and setup through a point-and-click installation process.
+- Unlike Magento, WooCommerce is really easy to use and set up through a point-and-click installation process.

 - Even if you’re a newbie then you won’t find it difficult to learn and your learning curve would definitely be shallower.

-- BigCommerce is certainly the one which is really easy to use and start off.
+- BigCommerce is certainly the one that is really easy to use and start off.
 You don’t have to worry about the technical aspect of your BigCommerce store, as all these are taken care of by the BigCommerce support.

 Discussing Scalability Woes

-- WooCommerce is an open source ecommerce application that’s really easy to scale.
+- WooCommerce is an open-source ecommerce application that’s really easy to scale.